Shard-Labs/PoLido-docs/docs/contracts/node-operators-registry.md

 ### getState()

-Returns the global state consisting of total number of node operators and number of operators that are: inactive, active, stoppe, unstaked, claimed, waiting and exited.
+Returns the global state consisting of total number of node operators and number of operators that are: inactive, active, stopped, unstaked, jailed, ejected, claimed, waiting and exited.

 ```sol
 function getState()